-Coming back to Greece he made his own theater group with George Pappas and the famous Elli Lampeti.
+Coming back to Greece he made his own theater group (Dimitris Horn Theatre) with George Pappas and the famous Elli Lampeti.
 With Lampeti they fell in love and remained a couple for seven years.
-With Lampeti, they performed in top cinema films such as the "Morning Awakening" of Michalis Kakogiannis, the "False Pound" of George Tzavellas and the "Girl in Black" of Michalis Kakogiannis.
+Some of the most well known Dimitris Horn Movies with Elli Lampeti are the "Morning Awakening" of Michalis Kakogiannis, the "False Pound" of George Tzavellas and the "Girl in Black" of Michalis Kakogiannis.

 He gradually developed a reputation as "the best actor of his generation," performing many classics such as "Diary of a Madman", "Richard III", "Dom Juan", "Enrico IV".

-In 1958 he shot a huge cinema score of his, the film "Life is only one" of George Tzavellas.
+In 1958, Horn shot a huge cinema score of his, the film "Life is only one" of George Tzavellas.
 In 1960 he shot the film "One for the thief" of Dimitris Ioannopoulos and gets awarded with the 1st men's role prize in the Thessaloniki Cinema Festival.

 Video by: Heracles V. | 26.07.2007

-In 1961 he gets awarded with the 1st men's role prize in the Thessaloniki Cinema Festival for a second time with the film "Woe Young People".
+In 1961, Horn gets awarded with the 1st men's role prize in the Thessaloniki Cinema Festival for a second time with the film "Woe Young People".

 In 1967 he got married with Anna Goulandri, of the famous business family, until her death in 1988.
-Together, they founded the "Goulandri - Horn Foundation" which studies Greek civilization.
+Together, they founded the "Goulandri - Horn Foundation" which studied Greek civilization.